ncor/atomic-di/README.md

 ### Lifetimes

 We can implement lifetime using static initializations together with factory functions that create instances on demand.
-However, this can introduce inconsistency into the composition code.
+However, this can introduce inconsistency into a composition code.

 This library solves this problem by allowing to resolve instances once using the same factory technique.

 ### Scopes

-Often in your application you may need to resolve instances separately for different "scopes" of the program, be it a request, a transaction or a worker thread.
+Often in your application you may need to resolve instances separately for different "scopes" of a program, be it a request, a transaction or a worker thread.
 This behavior can be achieved by correctly distributing transient resolutions, but at scale the complexity of this approach will only increase.

-This library solves this problem by introducing into factories (hereinafter referred to as providers) the ability to work with a map of providers to their instances, which serves as a scope.
+This library solves this problem by introducing into factories (hereinafter referred to as providers) an ability to work with a map of providers to their instances, which serves as a scope.

 ### Mocking

 Testability is an important part of every application.
 IoC handles this very well, but to perform a unit test we still need to resolve modules.
 To ensure testing without side effects, developers often use mocking - replacing implementations with others with the same behavior.
 We can rebuild modules manually for each unit test or group of unit tests, but at scale this approach can introduce a lot of extra manual work without any significant benefit.

-This library solves this problem by allowing you to use factories that have been defined for the main application build.
-It's enough to create a map of mock providers to providers with the same interface, and pass it to the provider call to replace the implementations in its dependencies.
+This library solves this problem by allowing you to use factories that have been defined for a main application build.
+It's enough to create a map of mock providers to providers with the same interface, and pass it to a provider call to replace implementations in its dependencies.

 # Installation